Jenny Hiloudaki

-Jenny Hiloudaki (Τζένη Χειλουδάκη) (born February 21, 1968) is a Greek DJ, author and former brothel madam who regularly attracted the attention of the Greek media.
+Jenny Hiloudaki (Τζένη Χειλουδάκη) (born February 21, 1968) is a Greek DJ, book author who regularly attracted the attention of the Greek media.
 Her affair with a district attorney caused a national scandal.

 Early life

 Hiloudaki was born in Sitia on the Greek island of Crete and was named Yiannis (Greek for "John"), in honor of her deceased father, who had drowned at sea when attempting to rescue a woman.
 At an early age, she identified the need to pursue a gender transition and was able to obtain female hormones at the age of thirteen.
 The name "Jenny" was chosen to honor her sister, Eugenia, who supported their family when they moved to Athens.
 Hiloudaki went on to complete sex reassignment surgery at Charing Cross Hospital, in the United Kingdom, when she was twenty years old.

 Scandal

 Hiloudaki's 1997 affair with District Attorney Giorgos Sakellaropoulos, who met her while inspecting brothels in Rhodes, resulted in a national scandal.
 The scandal and publicity was intended by Hiloudaki, and once Sakellaropoulos discovered she was transgender, he left her to return to his family.
 The affair is the only one of Hiloudaki relationship's that has been closely followed by the media.